AirshipCMS/Docs/Marketing/Layover.md

 You have probably experienced _many instances_ where you simply need to point your naked, apex domain to "www".

-Why do I have to point my Apex Domain to "www" instead of the other way around?
+**Why would you want to point your Apex Domain to "www" instead of the other way around?**
 For externally hosted services like Shopify, Big Cartel, Big Commerce, or Airship CMS, you need to point a subdomain such as `www` or `shop` to their service.
-You _can't_ simply create a CNAME Record to point your primary domain to your externally hosted site.
-Why not? **Because _it is simply not possible_ to create a CNAME Record for an Apex Domain.** It's not a restriction put in place by the hosted service; it is a limitation of all DNS Providers, period.
+As much as you want to, these services don't seem to allow you to enter your apex domain as the main domain for your externally-hosted site.
+Why is that? **Because _it is simply not possible_ to create a CNAME Record for an Apex Domain.** It's not a restriction put in place by the hosted service; it is a limitation of all DNS Providers, period.

-So we built Layover to be a service that can handle the routing.
+_So_, instead of forwarding `www` to your Apex domain, you need to point your Apex domain to `www` and _then_ `www` can point to your externally-hosted service.

+For those not familiar with DNS Providers, it's a big confusing headache.
+We don't even like setting everything up every single time we build another site.
+Therefore, we built **Layover** to be a service that can handle some of the routing for you!
+Simply follow the steps on this page to point your naked, apex domain to "www".

 ### HTTPS on your apex domain, for free!
 Layover handles https:// for your apex domain, _and more_!